firebitsbr/SecureThemAll/README.md

 # SecureThemAll
-Automatic Repair Framework based on Cyber Grand Challenge Event Corpus modified for Linux
+Automatic Repair Framework based on the modified Cyber Grand Challenge Event Corpus for Linux

 ###### This project is under development.
 The current status supports GenProg and works on Linux OS.
 The repair tools to be added are Angelix, RSRepair, SearchRepair, SOSRepair, MUT-APR, Prophet, SPR, DeepFix.